Pan-fried Hake and Lentils

 - Place a separate pan over medium-high heat with a drizzle of oil.

-- Pat the hake dry with kitchen paper then season with salt and pepper.
+- Pat the hake dry with kitchen paper then season with harissa spice, salt and pepper.

 - Once the oil is hot, lay the fish into the pan and fry on one side until golden, 4-5 mins.

-- Turn and cook on the other side for a further 4-5 mins.
+- Turn and cook on the other side, a further 4-5 mins.